 What was your first job?
 My first job was being an assistant for the summer reading program at my local library.
 I got to talk to kids about books they were reading, do crafts, and give out stickers and prizes.
 I enjoyed the different aspects of mentoring, teaching, and community-building – which are also reflected in my current work!

 Pronouns: she/her/hers Ariel is dedicated to helping students explore, discern, and discover their career purpose.
 As Assistant Director for Early Career Engagement, she is the point person for first and second year undergrads at MIT.
-With experience in health professions advising, Ariel is the CAPD liaison for international students at MIT, and also serves the Computing & Computer Technology career interest area.
+Ariel is the CAPD liaison for international students at MIT, and also serves the Computing & Computer Technology career interest area.
 Ariel’s background includes extensive international administration in higher education and NGOs in the US, Europe, and the Middle East.
 She earned her Bachelor’s in Culture & Communication from Ithaca College and a Master’s degree in Intercultural Theology from Georg-August-Universität in Göttingen, Germany.
 She loves learning languages & gardening.

 Do you collect anything?
 My favorite souvenir to pick up while traveling is a drinking glass from the country.
 I love seeing which of these glasses guests choose for themselves when they come over for dinner.
 My favorite glass in the collection is a clay wine glass with an octopus design that I brought back from Cyprus.
-You can practically feel the Mediterranean sea breeze when drinking from it!
+You can practically smell the Mediterranean sea breeze when drinking from it!